muratk5n/thirdwave/en/README.md

 ---

 Producer can send clean fuel over pipes, if natgas is sent it is converted at the receiving end.

-Ammonia shipping is better, if you ship LNG, a plant at the port does the conversion. #H2
+Ammonia is sent via ship, if LNG is used, a plant at the port does the conversion. #H2

 ---